kovidgoyal/kitty/docs/open_actions.rst

 ``FRAGMENT``
     The fragment (unquoted), if any of the URL or the empty string.

+``URL_PATH``
+    The path, query and fragment portions of the URL, without any unquoting.

 .. note::
    You can use the :opt:`action_alias` option just as in :file:`kitty.conf` to